Garden Dilemmas, Delights & Discoveries, Ask Mary Stone, New Jersey Garden blog

 Lady Slipper Orchid

-In their native environments orchids are often seen growing on trees.
-They’re not parasites though, they’re merely using the trees as hosts.
-They have very cool reproductive ‘systems’ too; beyond the normal lures of color and fragrance.
-For example, the Bee Orchid (Ophrys insectifera) have flowers that mimic a receptive female bee tricking the male bee to come hither (whoops we’re G-rated).
+In their native environments, orchids are often seen growing on trees.
+They’re not parasites, though; they’re merely using the trees as hosts.
+They have very cool reproductive ‘systems’ too; beyond the standard lures of color and fragrance.
+For example, the Bee Orchid (Ophrys insectifera) has flowers that mimic a receptive female bee, tricking the male bee to come hither (whoops, we’re G-rated).

-Lady’s slipper orchids attract pollinators with their scented flowers that have slippery edges leading to pouches that forces the insect in.
-The pollinator becomes too wet to fly out or the space is too tight; forcing Mr. Unsuspecting to exit in such a way that triggers pollination.
+Lady’s slipper orchids attract pollinators with their scented flowers, which have slippery edges that lead to pouches that trap the insect.
+The pollinator becomes too wet to fly out, or the space is too tight, forcing Mr. Unsuspecting to exit in such a way that triggers pollination.
 How stealth!

 Garden dilemmas? askmarystone@gmail.com